SohhamSeal/Minesweeper/README.md

 # Minesweeper
-A simulation of the classical game Minesweeper made in C
+A simulation of the classical one-player game Minesweeper made in C